 Thanks for the Loyalty Bonus info Hudders.

-After Betfair Trading a few races by splitting my lay stakes over several odds increments, I found that it was not an improvement.
+After trading a few races by splitting my lay stakes over several odds increments, I found that it was not an improvement.

 Quite the opposite.

-I usually got one or 2 lays matched at odds below my bet odds, but as the odds fluctuated, I found myself mostly Betfair Trading out by laying the unmatched part of my lays at higher odds than my bet odds.
+I usually got one or 2 lays matched at odds below my bet odds, but as the odds fluctuated, I found myself mostly trading out by laying the unmatched part of my lays at higher odds than my bet odds.